 Turbine Hall Pictures

 In addition to the two steam turbine units, Rugeley also had two gas turbine generators.
 These were capable of starting the main generator sets without an electricity supply from the National Grid, and could also provide additional capacity as and when needed.
-The gas turbines were powered by Rolls Royce Olympus engines, and each had a capacity of 25 MW.
+The gas turbines were powered by Rolls Royce Avon 300 series engines, and each had a capacity of 25 MW.